klees/ILIAS_SIG_Refactoring/DependencyInjection/PROPOSAL_1.md

 ### Outlook

-The introduction of a global container object as registry for globals only is the first step towards getting rid of global in ILIAS completely.
+The introduction of a global container object as registry for globals only is the first step towards getting rid of globals in ILIAS completely.
 A possible next step is to overhaul the ILIAS initialisation to use the capabilities of the DIC to a greater extent.
 The DIC could supersede the current ILIAS initialisation, where the order in which the global services are